superskirv/SDdataprep/README.md

 Run python scripts without console window by changing script type to "*.pyw"<br>

 Known Issues:<br>
 -Editing the custom tag text file doesnt work correctly.
 But You can easily make your own!
-Just give it the same name, any tags used not in the custom sort will be placed at the end of the image tags text file.
+Just give it the same name, any tags used not in the custom sort will be placed at the end of the image tags text file.<br>
-(I will work on making it work a little bit better, but this looks like something easily handled in a different text editor) -Sometimes glitches out in folders with 1 or 2 images.
+(I will work on making it work a little bit better, but this looks like something easily handled in a different text editor)<br>
+-Sometimes glitches out in folders with 1 or 2 images.
 (I think I fixed that)<br>
 -Issues with multiple image file types.<br>
 -Need to add scroll bars to the cells/tags portion of the window.
 Making window larger fixes it for now.<br>